jeffvella/EntitasGenerics/README.md

 * Designed to work on top of Entitas, without changes to the existing Entitas core.
 * The Good stuff is located in: "Assets\Libs\Entitas-Generics" folder.
-* Includes a WPF App (Non-Unity) version operating upon the same Entitas-based game core.
+* Includes a WPF App (Non-Unity) version of the MatchLine game upon the same Entitas-based game core.

 # Dependencies #